hmlongco/Resolver/Documentation/Protocols.md

 The last line registers how to make an XYZCombinedService().

-Now, both the XYZFetching and XYZUpdating protocols are tied to the same object, and given the default [graph scope](Scopes.md), only one instance of XYZCombinedService will be constructed during a specific [resolution cycle](Cycle.md) when both protocols are resovled.
+Now, both the XYZFetching and XYZUpdating protocols are tied to the same object, and given the default [graph scope](Scopes.md), only one instance of XYZCombinedService will be constructed during a specific [resolution cycle](Cycle.md) when both protocols are resolved.

 ### Protocols sharing the same instance across resolution cycles

 The preceding example shares `XYZCombinedService` during a given [resolution cycle](Cycle.md).

-But what if we want any instance of `XYZFetching` or `XYZUpdating` to *always* share the same instance?
+But what if we want any instance of `XYZFetching` or `XYZUpdating` to _always_ share the same instance?

 ```swift
 main.register { XYZCombinedService() }